Ahli/Galaxy-Observer-UI/README.md

 1. Install Java.
 2. Install Git and clone this repository.
 3. Install Notepad++ and its NppExec plugin.
-    To install the plugin, place it within the 'plugins' folder of notepad++'s install directory.
+    To install the plugin via Notepad's Plugin Admin dialog.
+Then configure the plugin with the parameters suggested in dev/ReadMe.txt.
     Alternatively, use [VSCode](https://code.visualstudio.com) and install [Talv's plugin for SC2Layout files](https://github.com/Talv/sc2-layouts)
 4. Install your Java IDE
 5. Install NSIS